CypherCove/gdx-tween/README.md

  * Usable in Scene2D so the second order interrupting behavior can be used in Actions.

 ## Installation
+Currently, the library is not stable.
+The API is rapidly evolving with breaking changes and no change log.
+Use at your own risk.

-When stable, gdx-tween will be available on JCenter.
+gdx-tween is available on JCenter.
 For now, you can publish to Maven local and use:

     implementation "com.cyphercove.gdxtween:gdxtween:0.1.0"